C-Johnson83/supreme-adventure/README.md

-## Contributers
+## Contributors
 Contributing to this project are 3 very skilled software developers:
     -   C-Johnson83 aka Chrispy
     -   dbrainz
     - Hanszilzer

-## Future Features
-- **Guest Management**: Keep track of invited guests, including their contact information and RSVP status.
-- **Event Details**: Store essential information about the event, such as date, time, location, and theme.
-- **RSVP Tracking**: Monitor responses from guests, allowing you to plan accordingly based on attendance.
-- **Customizable Templates**: Personalize invitations and other communications with customizable templates.
-- **Multi-Event Support**: Manage multiple events simultaneously, each with its unique set of details and guests.
-- **Security**: Ensure the security of sensitive information with encryption and access control measures.

 ## License
 This project is licensed under the MIT License.
 For more information, see the [LICENSE](LICENSE) file.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Thank you for choosing the Event Registry for your event planning needs!
+Thank you for choosing the Three Amigos Event Registry for your event planning needs!
 If you have any questions or need assistance, please don't hesitate to reach out to us.
 Happy planning! 🎉

 ## Deployed Application
 https://registry-km6c.onrender.com/